jenetics/jenetics/README.md

     $ ./gradlew [eclipse|idea]

 for creating the project files for Eclipse or IntelliJ, respectively.
+Whereas the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) has decent native Gradle support.

+The latest Eclipse version (4.4.2) has problems compiling some _valid_ lambda expressions; e.g. the `HelloWorld::eval` function in the example below.
+If you have such problems when trying to compile the library with Eclipse, you can fix this by using [IntelliJ 14](https://www.jetbrains.com/idea/download/).

 ## Example

 The minimum evolution Engine setup needs a genotype factory, `Factory<Genotype<?>>`, and a fitness `Function`.
 The `Genotype` implements the `Factory` interface and can therefore be used as prototype for creating the initial `Population` and for creating new random `Genotypes`.

 	import org.jenetics.BitChromosome;
 	import org.jenetics.BitGene;
 	import org.jenetics.Genotype;
 	import org.jenetics.engine.Engine;
 	import org.jenetics.engine.EvolutionResult;
+	import org.jenetics.util.Factory;

 	public class HelloWorld {
 		// 2.)
 Definition of the fitness function.